-Council Member Miller wanted to apologize because he felt that he didn't lead as well as he thought he should've as Mayor Pro Tempore in the 12-17-2019 meeting.
-Especially in regards to a certain agenda item, Council Member Miller felt that he didn't participate as much as he should've and expressed his concerns that he withdrew himself in regards to speaking his mind.
+Council Member Miller wanted to apologize because he felt that he did not lead as well as he thought he should have as Mayor Pro Tempore during the December 17, 2019 meeting.
+He felt that he did not participate as much as he should have and expressed his concerns that he withdrew himself in regards to speaking his mind.

-Council Member Mecham wanted to apologize for any offenses he may have committed to any individuals with his actions last Council Meeting.
-Mecham stated that he usually researches the issues better but he hadn't for that meeting and stated that he still had the hiring of the Leisure Services Director in mind.
+Council Member Mecham wanted to apologize for any offenses he may have committed to any individuals with his actions last council meeting.
+Mecham stated that he usually researches the issues better but he had not for the December 17th meeting and stated that he still had the hiring of the Leisure Services Director in mind.